 Great people tolerate ambiguity.

-They can have varying degrees of certainty about different things but not absolutely sure of anything.
+They can have varying degrees of certainty about different things but are not absolutely sure of anything.
 This is a necessary trait for success.
-Too much belief in some ideas, research, or some organization will obscure the chances of significant improvements.
+Too much belief in some ideas, research or some organization will obscure the chances of significant improvements.

 Keeping the right vision requires thinking out of the box regularly.

 Most people immerse themselves in the sea of details almost all the time.
 Achieving success requires coming out of details frequently, on a regular basis for many years, to look at the bigger picture.
 One way to do this is to set aside a few hours per week, as much as 10% of the weekly working hours, for “great thoughts” and careful examination of trends and important questions in the field.
 Hamming recommends setting aside Friday afternoons for such thoughts since distractions and work stresses are minimal.

 Open doors often lead to open minds.